“Horace the Elk”, by Ben Edwards

 County Archaeologist (and LAS co-founder) Ben Edwards became involved in the excavation, research and subsequent publication of the find in the Transactions of the Prehistoric Society.
 In addition Ben produced his own hypothesis of the life and death of the animal, in the form of a story with illustrations – “The Story of the High Furlong Elk”.

-The LAS has recently republished the booklet under the title “Horace the Elk“, with additional information and analysis not available at the time of the original publication.
-It is available from the society at the price of £2.00 per copy, plus p&p.
-To order your copy(ies) please send your cheque to Hon Sec LAS, 12A Carleton Avenue, Fulwood, Preston, Lancs PR2 6YA.
+The LAS has recently republished the booklet under the title “Horace the Elk”, with additional information and analysis not available at the time of the original publication.
+It is available from the society at the price of £2.00 per copy to cover p&p.
+To order your copy(ies) please send your cheque, made out to Lancashire Archaeological Society, to Hon Sec LAS, 12A Carleton Avenue, Fulwood, Preston, Lancs PR2 6YA.